Home Practice Pack - Online resources

 Instead these misalignments became acutely painful, as my body started to shift to a better alignment.

 In my case there were a couple of undiagnosed herniated discs in my upper thoracic spine, and thoracic outlet syndrome which together created referred pain in my mid-back and down my right arm.
-I also uncovered a misalignment of my vetebrae in my mid-back (anterolisthesis)
+I also uncovered a misalignment of my vetebrae in my mid-back (anterolisthesis).

 Other people might experience a similar spinal nerve impingement as referred pain in the neck, torso, shoulders, arms, or legs etc.